Skip to Content

 This is the product we use to deodorize and dissolve solids that can clog our RV black tank sensor.
 It's called Happy Camper and it costs about $55 for a bucket that lasts for 64 reatments.

 We have had great success with a product called Happy Camper.
-One scoop treats about 40 gallons of waste in a black water tank and of all the products we've tried, this is the best one.
+One scoop treats about 40 gallons of waste in a black water tank.
+Of all the products we've tried, this is the best one.
 We get the bucket that has 64 treatments.

 If that still does not work, you can try adding a little movement.
 Some people swear by filling the tank half full of water, add the recommended amount of digestant, and then add a bag of ice.
 All you need to do is drive around a little bit, and the ice should scrape off the stuck waste, they say.
 Then empty the tanks at an RV dump station (but I hate to even mention this as it really doesn't work).